klipfel/tracker-v1/README.md

 * Create the package `remote_tracker`:

+Follow the instructions of the ROS [tutorial](http://wiki.ros.org/ROS/Tutorials/CreatingPackage), when asked to create the package add the following dependencies:

 ```bash
 catkin_create_pkg remote_tracker sensor_msgs cv_bridge rospy std_msgs
 ```

-* Virtual environment with opencv > 3.4.2: the tracking algorithm *Goturn* requires a specific opencv version.
+* Virtual environment with opencv >= 3.4.2: the tracking algorithm *Goturn* requires a specific opencv version.

 ```bash
 virtualenv --version  # checking if you already have it installed.